Deodoro da Fonseca

-Manuel Deodoro da Fonseca (/pt-BR/; 5 August 1827 – 23 August 1892) was a Brazilian politician and military officer who served as the Head of Provisional Government and the first president of Brazil.
+Manuel Deodoro da Fonseca (Note: (/pt/)) (5 August 1827 – 23 August 1892) was a Brazilian politician and military officer who served as the head of provisional government and the first president of Brazil.
 He was born in Alagoas in a military family, followed a military career, and became a national figure.
 Fonseca took office as provisional president after heading a military coup that deposed Emperor Pedro II and established the First Brazilian Republic in 1889, disestablishing the Empire.
 After his election in 1891, he stepped down the same year under great political pressure when he dissolved the National Congress.
 He died less than a year later.

-Early life
+Early life, 1827–1843

 Birth and family

 Fonseca was born on 5 August 1827 in the city of Alagoas in the Empire of Brazil.
 He was the son of Lieutenant Colonel Manuel Mendes da Fonseca and his wife, Rosa Maria Paulina da Fonseca.
-Simmons notes that the origin of the Fonseca family could possibly be dated back to Dutch Brazil.
+Simmons notes that the origin of the Fonseca family could be traced back to Dutch Brazil.

-Mendes Fonseca is an obscure figure, whose only information comes from Ministry of War archives.
-His original surname was Galvão, but took on his mother's surname, Fonseca, instead, likely as the result a family argument.
-He started off his military career by joining the infantry corps of Recife on 25 September 1806.
-His military career spanned four periods of Brazilian politics: The Viceroyalty of Brazil; the Kingdom of Brazil; the First reign of Pedro I; and the Regency period.

-He was the military officer in charge of the province of Alagoas in 1831.
-During the last days of Emperor Pedro I's reign, he was promoted to Lieutenant Colonel, and took charge of the 16th Infantry Battalion.
-A few years after the emperor's abdication, he was suspected of remaining loyal to Pedro I and lost his military rank.
-He regained the government's trust in 1836, and took command of Imperial troops during the revolt of the Cabanada.
-In 1839, he participated in a failed rebellion against the transfer of the provincial capital from Alagoas (the city) to Maceió.
-He was put under trail following his defeat on 13 November, and imprisoned for 6 months until his release on 26 May 1840.
-The populace of Alagoas elected him to a public office as appreciation for his efforts to prevent Alagoas from being replaced as the provincial capital.
-His military career ended in 1946, and he retired to private life soon after.
+Mendes Fonseca was a military officer in charge of the province of Alagoas in 1831.
+His career was turbulent, repeatedly resulting in him losing and regaining the trust of the government over the course of eight years.
+In 1839, he participated in a failed provincial revolt opposing the elevation of Maceió to the provincial capital of Alagoas.
+He was arrested on 20 December 1839 and was held in confinement at the Fortress of Villegaignon until 9 April 1840.
+Fortunately for him, the rebellion did not leave a high death toll, and politicians successfully lobbied for a more lenient sentencing.
+His trial was to be held in Rio de Janeiro but it was later determined that it would be held in Alagoas.
+There, he was acquitted and exonerated of all criminal records.
+He was elected to public office thereafter.
+His military career ended in 1846, and he retired to private life, dying in 1859.

-Júnior believes that the 1839 revolt was a truamatizing event for young Deodoro, influencing his later indecision in the days leading up to the Proclamation of the Republic.
+Júnior believes that the 1839 revolt was a traumatizing event for young Deodoro, influencing his later indecision in the days leading up to the Proclamation of the Republic.